kilon/Gyes/README.txt

 =========
 UPDATES:
 =========

+ *"Activate" button works on multiple selections
+ * Now each time you press the random button , what is stored is not just        the random material but also any change you did on random material by hand.
+For any index you are located not just the last one.
+ * If you dont want to create new random material and all you want is to save changes you performed on a existing one, there is a new dedicated button for this function called "Store"

  6-6-2011

  * now random material, are stored in history.
 History is in essense a sophisticated undo tool
  * added GUI element for choosing the index in history, each random material stored in history has its own index
  * added Activate button, once you have chosen the index of the random material, this button will assign to the selected object the selected random material as active material.